bxdoan/bxdoan/README.md

 <div align="center">

-> Protecting someone means giving them a place to belong.
-Giving them a place where they can be happy.
+> It’s your place in the world; it’s your life.
+Go on and do all you can with it, and make it the life you want to live.

-> — Princess Lenessia —
+> — Mae Jemison —

 </div>